hbc/ngs-workshops/_posts/2014-11-01-introduction-to-rna-seq.md

 Finally, to run the alignment, click `Execute`.
 TopHat will generate 4 files, describing:

 * accepted hits - a BAM file containing the read alignments which TopHat thinks map to a gene
+* align_summary - a text file with the summary stats from the alignment
 * predicted splice junctions in BED format
 * predicted deletions in BED format
 * predicted insertions in BED format